alsanch/azurearcservers/README.md

 - The following two Azure Policies will not work if the servers already have a connection to a Log Analytics workspace (multi-homing is not supported in the MMA extension)
     - Configure Log Analytics extension on Azure Arc enabled Windows servers
     - Configure Log Analytics extension on Azure Arc enabled Linux servers
-- The framework does not deploy a second log analytics connection from the Azure Arc Servers to the Security Log Analytis Workspace.
+- The framework does not deploy a second log analytics connection from the Azure Arc-enabled servers to the Security Log Analytis Workspace.
 (Work in Progress)

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/96136892/149989258-91061aae-c1f1-4624-9f16-c6ac5d37b43d.png)